Submit images of skin issues and receive a response from dermatologists of your choice within 48 hours.

 B: General Terms and Conditions Between Users and Dermatologists – Treatment Agreement

 The dermatologists offer the assessment on their own behalf and under their own responsibility.
 OnlineDoctor itself does not provide any assessment, but merely mediates the conclusion of an agreement between a user and one of the participating dermatologists (“Mediation Agreement”).
 For the Mediation Agreement, the General Terms and Conditions (“GTC”) in Section A apply.
-If a user submits an enquiry via the platform to one of the participating dermatologists to assess a skin lesion, a treatment agreement is concluded between that user and the dermatologist (“Treatment Agreement”).
-The GTC in Section B apply to this treatment agreement.
-OnlineDoctor is not a party to the treatment agreement.
+If a user submits an enquiry via the platform to one of the participating dermatologists to assess a skin change, a treatment agreement is concluded between that user and the dermatologist (“Treatment Agreement”).
+The GTC in this Section B apply to this Treatment Agreement.
+OnlineDoctor does not become a contracting party to the Treatment Agreement.

 2. Conclusion of the treatment agreement

-The treatment agreement between the user and the dermatologist comes into effect when the user sends the enquiry via the platform to the dermatologist for the evaluation of a skin condition.
+The treatment agreement between the user and the dermatologist comes into effect when the user sends the enquiry via the platform to the dermatologist for the evaluation of a skin change.

 3. Scope of service

 The dermatologist will, based on the photos and health data uploaded to the platform, usually make a specialist diagnosis of the affected skin area within 48 hours and will recommend a course of action (e.g. dermatologist treatment required / not required).
-The user will receive an email with a link to the assessment as well as a 6-digit SMS code that he/she can use to download the assessment from the platform.
-The purpose is to give the user an initial assessment of the affected skin area; the dermatologist does not make a precise diagnosis.
+The user receives an email with a link to the assessment and recommended treatment.
+The assessment and recommended course of action can only be accessed via a patient login (email address and password) created by the user when creating the case.
+As an alternative the patient can log in from the login area of the patient account and here the patient can retrieve the exam and the treatment recommendation.

 The specialist assessment is based solely on the information and photos of the affected skin area that the user sends to the dermatologist via the platform.
 It is the user’s responsibility to ensure that the uploaded photos and submitted health data are up-to-date, accurate and complete.
 The user is responsible for the consequences of outdated, incorrect or incomplete photos or data.

-The user acknowledges that the platform is not suitable for the systematic observation of skin conditions (no “monitoring”).
+The user acknowledges that the platform is not suitable for the systematic observation of skin changes (no “monitoring”).
 The service provided by the dermatologist is limited to a one-time recommendation for action, on a case-by-case basis.
 Moreover, the dermatologist is not obligated to take any further measures.
-Treatment is not included in the scope of services.

 4. Remuneration

 For each assessment, the user pays a flat rate of CHF 55 (incl.
 VAT).
 This flat-rate payment includes (i) the mediation fee that the user owes to OnlineDoctor for the use of the platform and the mediation of a dermatologist and (ii) the case fee that the user owes to the dermatologist for making an assessment.
 The flat-rate payment is due upon conclusion of the treatment agreement, i.e. with submission of the enquiry to a dermatologist for assessment.
-OnlineDoctor collects the flat-rate payment by credit card, retains the mediation fee and forwards the case fee to the dermatologist, who has previously authorised OnlineDoctor to collect the case fee.
+OnlineDoctor collects the flat-rate payment by credit card, Twint or PostFinance Card as the user chooses, retains the mediation fee and forwards the case fee to the dermatologist, who has previously authorised OnlineDoctor to collect the case fee.
 The flat rate must still be paid even if the dermatologist cannot make an assessment due to low photo quality.

 5. Data protection